GnaneUlli/PIC/README.md

-This repository consists of code for different example programs of pic microcontroller from basic to advanced
+This repository consists of code for different example programs of pic microcontroller from basic to advanced.

+simulation for this code is available in the proteius.